schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/faq.md

 ### <a name="supported-java">What Java version does SchemaCrawler work with?</a>

 SchemaCrawler works with Java SE 8, Compact Profile 2 or better.
-SchemaCrawler does not depend on any Java libraries other than the standard Java SE 8, Compact Profile 2 runtime libraries and a JDBC driver.

 ----------